wp-plugins/custom-post-type-pdf-attachment/readme.txt

 4. Use shortcodes or functions to display uploaded files in frontend.

 == Frequently Asked Questions ==

-= For any kind of problem =

-1. Please email me avi.megladon@gmail.com.
-My site is http://avifoujdar.wordpress.com/contact/
+1. Please email me at demoforafo.com.
+Post your queries here http://aviplugins.com/support.php

 == Screenshots ==